mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/developer-setup.md

         ```

         {{<note "Note:">}}
-If you are working with an [Apple Silicon Mac](https://support.apple.com/en-us/HT211814) you may need to install rosetta for dependencies not ready to work in an ARM machine to work properly:
+If you are working with an {{<newtabref title="Apple Silicon Mac" href="https://support.apple.com/en-us/HT211814">}} you may need to install rosetta for dependencies not ready to work in an ARM machine to work properly:

 ```sh
 softwareupdate --install-rosetta